Invest in our sustainable fairafric shares!

 Quality Manager

-Our Quality Manager Audrey has 11 years of professional experience in quality control and quality assurance.
+Our Quality Manager Audrey brings 11 years of professional experience in quality control and quality assurance.